musicheardworldwide/sin-init/Docs/Blackhat/Resources.md

 #### Vulnerability Databases And Resources

 - Vulnerability Databases are the first place to start your day as a security professional.
 Any new vulnerability detection is generally available through the public vulnerability databases.
-These databases are a big source of [[Information]] for hackers to be able to understand and exploit/avoid/fix the vulnerability.
+These databases are a big source of [[sin/Initialization/Docs/Open WebUI Docs/Information/Information]] for hackers to be able to understand and exploit/avoid/fix the vulnerability.

 http://www.exploit-db.com/
 http://1337day.com/